transpect/transpect.github.io/README.md

 If you want to request GitHub for updated transpect modules, you have to add the option `sync=yes`.
 Unfortunately, GitHub limits API requests to 60 per hour.
-To bypass this limitation, you can obtain a personal access token from your GitHub personal settings and add this via the option named `token`.
+To bypass this limitation, you can obtain a personal access token from your GitHub personal settings and add the value to the option named `token`.

 ```